Environmental Protection Agency (EPA).

 E. Aggregate Risks and Determination of Safety

 1. Acute risk.
-An acute aggregate risk assessment takes into account exposure estimates from acute dietary consumption of food and drinking water.
-No adverse effect resulting from a single-oral exposure was identified and no acute dietary endpoint was selected.
+An acute aggregate risk assessment takes into account acute exposure estimates from dietary consumption of food and drinking water.
+No adverse effect resulting from a single oral exposure was identified Start Printed Page 66804and no acute dietary endpoint was selected.
 Therefore, rimsulfuron is not expected to pose an acute risk.

 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to rimsulfuron from food and water will utilize <1% of the cPAD for the general population and all population subgroups, including children 1-2 years old, the population group receiving the greatest exposure.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to rimsulfuron from food and water will utilize 1.4% of the cPAD for all infants less than 1-year old, the population group receiving the greatest exposure.
 There are no residential uses for rimsulfuron.

-5. Aggregate cancer risk for U.S. population.
-Based on a lack of evidence for carcinogenicity in mice and rats following long-term dietary administration, rimsulfuron is not expected to pose a cancer risk.
+4. Aggregate cancer risk for U.S. population.
+Based on the lack of evidence of carcinogenicity in two adequate rodent carcinogenicity studies, rimsulfuron is not expected to pose a cancer risk to humans.

 IV.
 Other Considerations